Zagrava-Internship/definitely-not-clash-royale/README.md

 ### 🎯 Strategy Pattern
 Defines a family of interchangeable algorithms and encapsulates each one.
 This is used extensively to handle variations in core mechanics.
 * **Movement Strategies (`IMovementStrategy`):** Governs how different units navigate the world.
-    * `GroundMovement`: Uses A* pathfinding on the grid.
+    * `GroundMovement`: Critically, this strategy leverages the **A\* pathfinding algorithm** within the `Pathfinder` to intelligently navigate the grid, avoiding obstacles and finding optimal routes to targets.
-    * `FlyingMovement`: Uses direct linear interpolation.
+    * `FlyingMovement`: Uses direct linear interpolation, unconstrained by the ground grid.
-    * `StaticMovement`: Does not move.
+    * `StaticMovement`: Does not move, used for structures like towers.
 * **Attack Strategies (`IAttackStrategy`):** Abstracts the method of dealing damage.
     * `MeleeAttackStrategy`
     * `RangedAttackStrategy`
-* **Grid Region Strategies (`RegionStrategy`):** Defines shapes for placement validation and area-of-effect calculations.
+* **Grid Region Strategies (`RegionStrategy`):** These **Scriptable Object** assets define various shapes (e.g., `CircleStrategy`, `RectangleStrategy`) used for placement validation and other area-of-effect calculations on the grid.
-    * `CircleStrategy`, `RectangleStrategy`, `HorizontalLineStrategy`, `VerticalLineStrategy`, `PointStrategy`

-###  фасада Pattern for Mana System
+### 🏛️ Facade Pattern for Mana System
 Provides simplified, purpose-driven interfaces to a more complex subsystem.
 This makes the `ManaManager` easier and safer to use from different parts of the codebase.
 * **Facades:** `ManaReadOnlyFacade` (`IManaReadOnly`), `ManaSpenderFacade` (`IManaSpender`)
 * **Complex Subsystem:** `ManaManager`

 ### ⚡ Event-Driven & Service-Oriented Design
-To promote decoupling and maintainability, the systems communicate primarily through events and centralized services.
+To promote decoupling and maintainability, the systems communicate primarily through **C# events** and centralized services.
 Components subscribe to events they care about instead of holding direct, rigid references to each other.
 * **Centralized Services:**
     * `CardPlayabilityService`: Manages card usability based on mana, notifying UI via events.
     * `TargetRegistry`: A static registry of all targetable entities (`ITargetable`) for efficient target acquisition.
-    * `ParticleManager`: A pool-based manager for spawning and recycling visual effects.
+    * `ParticleManager`: Handles spawning and recycling of visual effects.
-    * `GridManager` & `Pathfinder`: Central hub for all grid queries and A* pathfinding.
+    * `GridManager` & `Pathfinder`: The central hub for all grid queries and efficient **pathfinding algorithms**, providing optimal paths for ground units.
 * **Key Events:** `OnCardDropped`, `OnManaChanged`, `OnHealthChanged`, `OnDied`, `OnDirectionChanged`, and many more.

+### 🎨 Animation System
+The project uses Unity's **Animator component** and **Animation events** to create responsive and dynamic character movements.
+* `UnitAnimator`: A dedicated component that controls unit animations based on their state (moving, attacking, idle) and direction.
+* `WaitBeforeLoopBehaviour`: A custom StateMachineBehaviour used in animations to introduce delays before looping, often tied to attack speed.

+### 📂 Data Management with Scriptable Objects
+Crucial game data is managed through **Scriptable Objects**, allowing for easy iteration and configuration without modifying code.
+* `CardData`: Defines properties for each playable card.
+* `UnitConfig`: Configures all stats, prefabs, and strategy types for each unit.
+* `WeaponBase` (and its derivations `MeleeWeaponData`, `RangedWeaponData`): Defines weapon characteristics.
+* `GridSettingsData`, `ObstacleData`, `PlacementData`: Configures the battlefield grid, obstacles, and valid placement zones.

 ---

-### 📦 Building the Project
+## 📦 Building the Project

 If you want to create a standalone executable version of the game, follow these steps: